 Flows, “automations”, sequences, “journeys”, call them whatever you want, are often THE MOST significant element of email marketing for many stores worldwide.
 We prefer to use the term “flows” as it is the one used in the Klaviyo interface.

-Let’s define it in a sentence – flows are email sequences that are sent automatically once a user does a certain action, starts matching certain characteristics, or simply a certain date, related to the individual comes (e.g. Birthday/first purchase date/etc).
+Let’s define it in a sentence – flows are email sequences that are sent automatically once a user does a certain action, starts matching certain characteristics, or simply a certain date related to the individual coming (e.g., Birthday/first purchase date/etc.).

 Keep reading to learn what the most important flows are and how to develop an ultimate automated machine that will bring you tons of sales while you sleep!

 The main flows you need to set up

 There are 5 main flows that we at PROGS prioritize and always implement for nearly every account we work on.
 Each of those deserves a separate article in our blog, which we are going to produce in the coming months, but for now, let’s summarize what each is about:

 1. Welcome flow – targets users at the top of the funnel.
 To be more specific – people who entered their email at your website popup or footer form.
 After they sign up, you want to follow up with a sequence of emails that nurture the new lead and push them toward purchase.

 With these emails, you want to show the features and benefits of your product/s, company mission, problems being solved, reviews, discounts, gifts, and any other elements that will convince the new visitor to buy from you.

 First and foremost, however, the first email should include what the user subscribed for – did you promise a discount on your popup or footer form?
 You then must include a code in the email.
 The same goes for lead magnets or giveaways (confirm their participation in this case).
 Overall, the welcome flow is often the one that drives the most revenue, as it gets the most traffic when all forms are active (popups and footer forms).

 Interested to learn more about welcome flows?
 Check our post about them HERE.